 Cannabidiol (CBD) is a type of natural compound known as a cannabinoid.
-Cannabinoids are found in the plant Cannabis sativa.
-This is the same plant that produces marijuana.
+Cannabinoids are found in the cannabis plant.
+Cannabis plants are sometimes called hemp or marijuana, depending on their level of tetrahydrocannabinol (THC), another cannabinoid.

-CBD can also be derived from the hemp plant, a cousin of the marijuana plant.
+CBD can be derived from the hemp or marijuana plant.

 CBD has seen a surge in popularity in recent years, as new research explores its potential health benefits.
 Some research suggests that CBD oil and other CBD products may be beneficial for symptoms of depression.